 Our Leaders are challenged to provide opportunities to Lead, Assist and Participate in their activities, offering development for all Scouts depending on what stage they are at in the Award Scheme/Achievement Pathways.
 All activities incorporate Plan>Do>Review>.

-The three RACs administer activities spread across Cataract Scout Park.
+The three RACs administer activities spread across Cataract Activity Centre.
 Each activity is provided by Leaders with support from Venturers, Rovers and other adult helpers.

 All Scouts, Venturers, Rovers, Leaders and Adult Helpers are accommodated across the three sleeping RACs that are supported by welfare and Leader supervision.